FlagOpen/FlagEmbedding/benchmark/README.md

 In retrieval task, we sample 100,000 candidates (including the ground truths) from entire corpus to reduce the inference cost.

 ## Acknowledgement

-This work is inspired by [Massive Text Embedding Benchmark](https://github.com/embeddings-benchmark/mteb), which lacks of the evaluation for chinese text.
+Thank the great tool from [Massive Text Embedding Benchmark](https://github.com/embeddings-benchmark/mteb) and the open-source datasets from Chinese NLP community.